Arvind-0314/Formula-1-Dashboard/README.md

 # Formula-1-Dashboard Microsoft Power BI
 Formula 1 dashboard created using Microsoft Power BI

 The dashboard focuses on the performances of the teams and racers in Formula 1 races from 1950 to 2024.
-KPIs have been selected in a manner showing

  - Top racers across the world
  - The most successful racers